 - It is in charge of the following:

 - Support Member States’ efforts to build up professional and technical skills of information and mass media professionals;

-- Supervise continuous training and capacity-building in information and communication within Member States, in coordination with the Planning, Information, Documentation and Publishing concerning technical aspects;
+- Supervise continuous training and capacity-building in information and communication within Member States, in coordination with the Centre of Information, Documentation and Publishing concerning technical aspects;

 - Identify the ways to develop information and communication infrastructure and ensure their rational utilization for greater exchange of expertise among Member States in the areas of communication and culture;

 - Contribute to promoting communication and information sharing within Member States;

 - Assist Member States in developing national strategies on the Internet;